raspberrypilearning/3D-scene/en/step_3.md

 ![Project name highlighted](images/change-project-name.png)

-If you share your project, then others will also see this name, so make sure it makes sense.
+If you share your project, then other people will also see this name, so make sure that it makes sense.

 --- /collapse ---

 --- /task ---

-In the next four steps you will create your scenery and add 3D effects to enhance the apearance of depth.
-You will add sounds and include a variable slider so the user can interact with your project.
+In the next four steps, you will create your scenery and add 3D effects to enhance the appearance of depth.
+You will add sounds and include a variable slider so that the user can interact with your project.
 Leave enough time for each of these steps so that your project includes some sound and a controller.

 --- save ---